Skip to main content

 This feature is not designed for handling authentication directly in your application.
 To handle authentication in your application, you can configure one of the many social providers that Clerk offers, such as Google.

-Clerk can be configured as an OAuth 2.0 provider to facilitate Single Sign-On (SSO) with other clients that support the OAuth 2.0 protocol.
+Clerk can be configured as an OAuth 2.0 and OpenID Connect (OIDC) provider to facilitate Single Sign-On (SSO) with other clients that support the protocols.
 This feature allows users to authenticate to other applications using their Clerk credentials, enabling user information sharing between your Clerk application and OAuth clients.

-When should you use Clerk as an OAuth 2.0 provider?
+When should you use Clerk as an Identity Provider?

-You can use Clerk as an OAuth 2.0 provider if you want your users to authenticate to a third party site or a tool using their credentials from your application.
+You can use Clerk as an Identity Provider (IdP) if you want your users to authenticate to a third party site or a tool using their credentials from your application.
 This is not the same as supporting an OAuth provider, such as Google, in your application.
 If you want your users to be able to sign in to your application with an OAuth provider, see the dedicated guide.

 How it works

-Clerk is the OAuth 2.0 provider for your application.
+Clerk is the OAuth 2.0 and OIDC provider for your application.
 The "client" is the third party site or tool that you want your users to authenticate to.

-In order to make your Clerk instance operate as an OAuth 2.0 provider, create an OAuth application in the Clerk Dashboard.
+In order to make your Clerk instance operate as a provider, create an OAuth application in the Clerk Dashboard.
 Then, configure the client to work with your Clerk instance, using the necessary data from your Clerk OAuth application.

 Create a Clerk OAuth application